open-cloud/open-cloud.github.io.old/4_notes.md

 2. Normal users should not be able to change their site.
 [Tony]

-3. Documentation link at top of all pages point to Guide rather than admin/doc.
-[Done]

-4. Hide monitoring mini-dashboard for now.
-[Done]

-5. A non-admin should not be able to write Deployment state.
+3. A non-admin should not be able to write Deployment state.
 [Tony]

-6. Augment Ansible to tie OpenCloud passwords to OpenStack passwords.
+4. Augment Ansible to tie OpenCloud passwords to OpenStack passwords.
 [Sapan]

-7. Delete non-sync'ed objects.
+5. Delete non-sync'ed objects.
 [Sapan]

-8. Documentation
+6. Documentation
    * REST API [Scott]
    * Adding Services to XOS [Sapan]